How Cognassist supports learners

-And explain how we ensure, with scientific accuracy, that no learner is left behind.
+Read more to find out how we ensure, with scientific accuracy, that no learner is left behind.

 - How we support each learner’s needs based on cognitive profiles.

-- A break down of the reasonable adjustments and personalised support strategies learners’ receive.
+- A break down of the reasonable adjustments and personalised support strategies learners receive.

 - An introduction to our cognition framework.